Aeldit/Cyan/README.md

 |       `1.18.x`        |     ✅      |
 |       `1.19.x`        |     ✅      |

+### 💲```Features```

+    - Teleport yourself to :
+        - your bed / respawn anchor
+        - the surface (highest block on your current position)

+    - Remove items that are floating on the ground (useful if there is a lot of them, which causes lag)

+    - See and edit plenty of options, like the minimum OP level required to run a command, or the distance in which items will be removed

 > For dev people : if you have ideas you want to see in this mod, and know how to code them, you can make a pull request
 > on the github page of the mod
 >